 - Infants (diaper rash)

 Candida by the way is a genus of yeast-like fungus that is responsible for many, if not most, fungal infections, both inside the body and on the skin.
 It’s not the only fungus that can cause a skin outbreak.
 Trichophyton rubrum, for example, is the fungus most responsible for ringworm.
-Candida is, however, certainly the naughtiest of the naughty fungi that can become pathogenic and cause fungal rashes.
+However, candida is, certainly the naughtiest of the naughty fungi that can become pathogenic and cause fungal rashes.

 Fungal rashes are often easy to recognize.
 First is the location.
 They occur most frequently in the persistently dark, moist or sweaty areas of the body (groin, armpits, feet, inside mouth).
 Second is the appearance of the rash.
 Fungal infections on the skin tend to have a red, thick look to them, and are very itchy.
-Symptoms can include: